 Developing a budget is key, but having a plan to monitor and stay on track is what will ensure your success.
 So develop a plan to monitor your progress regularly.
 You may wish to review your budget each month; review your spending and compare this to your goals.
 This is not an all or nothing process so if you fell off track for one month, know that you have room to make adjustments the next.

 Developing and sticking to a budget can be tricky.
-If you need some hand-holding, consider reaching out to a financial counselor or advisor.
-Or become familiar with personal finance sites like Quicken.com or Mint.com where you can access many free tools to help you develop an effective family budget and plan for your family’s financial future.
+If you need some hand-holding, consider reaching out to a financial counselor or advisor, or become familiar with personal finance sites like Quicken.com or Mint.com which offer free tools and resources.
+Start taking control of your family finances by knowing how to create a famili budget and and a plan for your family’s financial future.